xampla/AlexaCookied/README.md

 # Alexa Cookied

-My bachelor's project in Universitat Politécnica de Barcelona (UPC).
+This is my bachelor's project at Universitat Politécnica de Barcelona (UPC).
 It is a PoC tool that given the cookies from a user that logged in Alexa webpage outputs personal information of him.

 ## Getting Started